React Class Components vs functional Components: Which is Better?

-To understand class and functional components, we should first understand how these React components evolved.
+To understand class and functional components, we should first understand how these to React components evolved.
 React is an open-source front-end JS library for building interactive user interfaces.
 Some of the famous features are the virtual DOM, one-way data binding, JSX, reusable components, stable code, fast rendering of UI elements, and performance optimization.

 Along with these advantages, React also offers two types of components that the developers could use to create UI elements.
 It can be assumed that both provide the same opportunities for writing UI elements.
 But it isn't true.
 The real reason was that class components were the only option to develop complex code.
 The reason was with class components that you get additional features like state, while functional components didn’t have such an option.
-However, the situation changed with React v16.8 that was released in 2019.
+However, the situation changed with React v16.8 which was released in 2019.
 It took the development of the functional components to a new level.
 React offered hooks for functional components.
 The introduction of hooks made it possible to write complex code using only functions.

 Props are inputs for both types of components.
 One of the main tasks of props is to pass information from one component to another.
 However, props are read-only.
 That means all React components shouldn’t change their props value and must return the same result.
 Components that respect their props are called “pure”.
 That rule works both for class and function components.

-• It looks compact.
+- It looks compact.
 Functions are easier to read and write.

-• Arrow function automatically bind this to the surrounding code’s context.
+- Arrow function automatically bind this to the surrounding code’s context.

 Props work well with both class and functional components.
 Additional benefits of class components are that they have a state and lifecycle.
 This is the reason they are called “stateful” components.

-The state of a component is an object that holds some information and controls the behavior of the component.
+The state of a component is an object that holds some information and controls the behaviour of the component.
 The difference between props and state is that props don’t change over time, but the state holds the data that can be changed over time and changes the component rendering.

 Difference between Functional and Class Components